vvusu/obsidian-to-NotionNext/README.md

     - password
     - icon

+In version 0.0.6, I also add the following contents:
+	- titleicon: the unique icon for each post, it can only support emoji currently.
+	- cover url: the cover image for each post, it should be end with a type of image, such as .jpg, .png, .gif, etc.

 **If you've directly copied the NotionNext template, these contents should already exist.
 I've made changes to this plugin based on the original author's work.
 All you need to ensure is that your database has the above content, and every letter is in lowercase!!!**

 **⚠️⚠️⚠️: All headers are in lowercase!!!
 The order doesn't matter!**